MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics-migrate.md

 ## Before you begin

+- In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), sign in as:

+  - The **Intune administrator**

+  **OR**

-- In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), sign in as the **Intune administrator** or with a role that has the **Security baselines** permission and the **Device configurations/Create** permission.
-Learn more about which permissions come with [built-in admin roles](https://learn.microsoft.com/en-us/mem/intune/fundamentals/role-based-access-control#built-in-roles) in Intune, or for a custom role, how to [assign permissions to custom roles](https://learn.microsoft.com/mem/intune/fundamentals/create-custom-role#custom-role-permissions).
+  - With a role that has the **Security baselines** permission and the **Device configurations/Create** permission

+  For more information about the permissions included with the built-in Intune roles, go to [built-in admin roles](../fundamentals/role-based-access-control.md#built-in-roles).
+For information on custom roles, go to [assign permissions to custom roles](../fundamentals/create-custom-role.md#custom-role-permissions).

 - Import your on-premises GPOs, and review the results.